moses-y/Data-Annotation-for-Beginners/README.md

 Data annotation is an essential step in preparing datasets for machine learning.
 As a result, there is a growing demand for data annotators in the job market.
 In this section, we will briefly discuss some careers in data annotation.
 Careers in Data Annotation

-    **Data annotator** : This is the most obvious career path in data annotation.
+    **Data annotator:** This is the most obvious career path in data annotation.
 Data annotators are responsible for labeling datasets, reviewing annotations for accuracy, and ensuring that the data is of high quality.

-    **Quality assurance (QA) specialist** : A QA specialist is responsible for reviewing annotated datasets to ensure that they meet the required standards for accuracy and quality.
+    **Quality assurance (QA) specialist:** A QA specialist is responsible for reviewing annotated datasets to ensure that they meet the required standards for accuracy and quality.

-    **Machine learning engineer** : A machine learning engineer works with annotated data to build and train machine learning models.
+    **Machine learning engineer:** A machine learning engineer works with annotated data to build and train machine learning models.
 They use the labeled data to train the models and evaluate their performance.

-    **Data scientist** : Data scientists use annotated data to develop and implement data-driven solutions to complex business problems.
+    **Data scientist:** Data scientists use annotated data to develop and implement data-driven solutions to complex business problems.

 # Conclusion.